Sneak Peek …

 Stella: “No. Eh em, and I quote, ‘There’s a thousand youz; there’s only one of me.’”

 Brooke: “Oh god.
 I rapped at him?”

-Darci: “You totally did, hand motions and all.
+Darci: “Yeah, you got ghetto drunk.
 I have a video on my phone, actually.
 It’s amazing.”

 Brooke: “Well, misdirected as that was, at least I haven’t lost sight of my value.”